ariesb/autokin/README.md

 If these are something you need then Autokin can help you on that.
 Explore!

 ## What's New
+* Ability to perform test on Web application using Puppeteer
 * Ability to test response JSON Data against JSON Schema (https://json-schema.org/).
 [See example](#json-schema-comparison).
 * Allow pre-define variable set that can be loaded use within features
 * **Autokin Generators**: Ability to generate data randomly or based on certain list